Mortal Error: Synopsis

 The book takes the overall form of a narrative, in which Menninger describes Donahue's enquiries over twenty-five years.

 Chapter 1, A Chance Telephone Call, describes the events that led to Donahue's interest in the assassination, and a brief biography up until that point.

-Chapters 2 and 3, The Warren Report and The Critics, then give the context and summary of the report, and a detailed summary of its critics as of 1968.
+Chapters 2 and 3, The Warren Report and The Critics, then give the context and summary of the Warren Report, and a detailed summary of its critics as of 1968.

 Chapter 4, The Single Bullet Theory presents Donahue's analysis of the shot which, according to the Warren Commission, struck both Kennedy and Connally, and suggests that the "magic bullet" trajectory is only necessary because the estimated position of the Governor was wrong.
-One of Oswald's shots could therefore have caused both men's injuries as claimed, but there remain other unanswered questions.
+One of Oswald's shots could, it claims, therefore have caused both men's injuries as theorized, but there remain other unanswered questions.

 Chapter 5, The Head Shot describes Donahue's analysis of the shot that hit Kennedy in the head, using the Warren Commission evidence (particularly the official autopsy report), stills from the Zapruder film and other photos, and holes drilled in a plaster skull.
 Numerous questions arise surrounding the completeness and even accuracy of the autopsy report.

 Chapter 6, A Fortuitous Encounter, describes Donahue's first correspondence with the Secret Service, and reviews the conclusions that led to his approaching them.

 He then by chance meets Dr. Russell Fisher, who led the Clark Panel, which reviewed the autopsy in 1968, and who provides a copy of its report and many insights into details of the autopsy report and problems with the material provided to the panel.
 The suspicion of an accidental discharge by a Secret Service agent grows.

 Chapter 7, Kennedy's Unknown Wound, describes Donahue's conclusion that Kennedy suffered a scalp wound from a ricochet fragment from Oswald's first shot, using the material provided by Fisher.
 This resolves some problems with the timing of the reactions of Kennedy and Connally.

 Chapter 8, Murphy's Law, resumes the story of Donahue's career as his expertise and reputation as an expert witness grow.